Shakti Singh (16th century Indian noble)

 Shakti Singh Sisodia Mewar was the son of Maharana Udai Singh II Sisodia and Rani Sajja Bai Solanki.
-He was a Kshatriya Rajput and was younger brother of famous Maharana Pratap, He started the Shaktawat clan of Sisodia From his name Rajputs.
+He was a Kshatriya Rajput and was younger brother of famous Maharana Pratap, He was also the eponymous founder of the Shaktawat clan of Sisodia Rajputs.

-Shakti Singh was fierce warrior.
-It is a very famous belief that at some point during his lifetime, due to hostile relations with his father, he was expelled from Mewar and spent some time at Dungarpur royal palace.
-He saved Maharana Pratap's life during the Haldighati war, and after Maharana Pratap's horse Chetak died in the Haldighati canal, he gave Maharana Pratap his own horse.

-Early Life
+Early life

-He was the 2nd son of Udai Singh II of Mewar born from his second wife Sajja Bai Solanki.
+He was the second son of Maharana Udai Singh II of Mewar born from his second wife Sajja Bai Solanki.
 He was born just months later after his elder brother Maharana Pratap.
 He had hostile relations with his father.
 Some sources say he was expelled from Mewar by his father.